View changelog

 How to advertise across AI answer engines (not just ChatGPT)

-If you want “answer engine ads” in one clean plan: You can run ads today on some AI answer engines (via existing ad platforms), get into beta on a few, and prepare for the ones that are about to open up.
+If you want “answer engine ads” in one clean plan: You can run ads today across most major AI answer engines, including ChatGPT's self-serve Ads Manager.
 The teams that win do not pick one engine.
 They build a portfolio.

 This page shows what's live, what's coming, what's ad-free, and what to do now.